-For this to happen, it is important for Smart Life stores to communicate and interact with customers in person and to learn about their lifestyles.
-To this end, the Company will foster digital life planners who can provide such consulting services.
+in person and to learn about their lifestyles.
+To this end, the Company fosters Digital Life Planners who can provide such consulting services.
 Customers include young people and seniors.
 PC DEPOT will obtain user feedback and provide solutions, delivering consulting services over the contract period.